mython-dev/mython-dev/README.md

                         | )   ( |   | |      | |   | )   ( |       | (__/  )| (____/\  \   /
                         |/     \|   \_/      )_(   |/     \|       (______/ (_______/   \_/

                   "You may stop this individual, but you can't stop us all... after all, we're all alike."

                                          //Instagram: @thehackerworld_
                                          //e-mail: miton0030@gmail.com
                                          //Telegram: @myth_dev
                                          //Instagram: mython_dev

  root@myth:~# sudo rm - fr /*

- rm: use --no-preserve-root, to cancel a warning about danger
 </pre>

 <p align='center'